A record year for civil unrest in the United StatesBy Tim Campbell, Miha Hribernik | November 12, 2020

 But even as protest rates are likely to remain broadly stable between the second quarter of 2021 and the fourth quarter of 2022, they are unlikely to fall back to pre-2020 levels, likely keeping the United States firmly within the high-risk category on our Civil Unrest Index.

 Acute levels of political and social polarization, coupled with the scope for a deterioration in the macroeconomic environment, will likely continue to spur civil unrest risks.
 The lingering effects of repeated airings of allegations of voter fraud from the 2020 election are likely to fuel portions of the electorate to question the legitimacy of the election results, raising the scope for civil unrest incidents through 2021.

-We explore U.S. and global unrest trends in our forthcoming Verisk Perspectives article.
-Sign up here to get an alert when the report is published.
+We explore U.S. and global unrest trends in the latest edition of Verisk Perspectives.
+Complimentary access to the report is available here.

 - Mary Lane Gallagher, “1907 Bellingham mob forced East Indian mill workers out of town,” Bellingham Herald, September 2, 2007,

 < https://www.bellinghamherald.com/news/local/article22195713.html >, accessed on November 11, 2020.